FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 This brings us to the end of the tutorial.
 In this tutorial, we have learnt to,

-1. Put Quotation Marks around text
+1. Put Quotation Marks around text.

 #.
-How to Emphasize and give fixed width to fonts.
+Emphasize and give fixed width to fonts.

 #.
-Use numbered and un-numbered lists
+Use numbered and un-numbered lists.

 #.
-Add Footnotes, Labels and References
+Add Footnotes, Labels and References.

 #.
-Use the listings package to include code
+Use the listings package to include code.

 ..
 L21